 The technique prescribed by your clinician will vary depending on the results of your assessment.
 After a thorough review of your symptoms and after efforts are made to reproduce your dizziness, your therapist will prescribe the technique they deem to be most beneficial for the canal which has been affected.
 This is why it is important to be assessed for your dizziness and not rely on Dr Google – too many people have attempted to self-treat their vertigo and only made their lives more uncomfortable!
 The removal of these salt crystals via one of these repositioning techniques reduce the number of false signals firing off from your vestibulocochlear nerve – which will result in you feeling yourself getting back to normal.

 If you or someone that you know is suffering from the symptoms of vertigo give us a call at Gen Physio!
 We have a friendly team of professionals that are dedicated to changing the lives of our clients.
 An assessment by an experienced clinician is required to properly identify the cause of your symptoms and prescribe an appropriate intervention.
 All our clinicians are mobile and come to your own home to conduct an examination.
-Give us a call on 1300 122 884 to book a consultation today.
+Give us a call on 1300 122 884 to book our mobile physiotherapy services.